trufflesuite/trufflesuite.com/src/docs/truffle/getting-started/interacting-with-your-contracts.md

 like `instance.<myMethod>.sendTransaction()`.

-For example, suppose I have a contract instance with the method `getTokenValue`.
-I could do the following to force a transaction to take place while executing `getTokenValue`:
+For example, suppose I have a contract instance with the method `sendTokens`.
+I could do the following to force a transaction to take place while executing `sendTokens`:

 ```javascript
 const instance = await MyContract.deployed();